HaxelDev/hxbot/README.md

 ## 🧠 About

-A lightweight Discord bot framework written in [Haxe](https://haxe.org/).
+**HxBot** is a Discord bot built with [Haxe](https://haxe.org/) (and optionally integrating with Node.js) designed for modularity, extensibility, and modern Discord interactions.
-Currently a **work-in-progress (WIP)** project aiming to provide a simple and fully functional interface for Discord bots using only Haxe standard libraries.
+The goal is to provide a flexible base for developing bots using HaxeFlixel-inspired structure and cross-language compatibility.

 ---